 This medication may also cause muscle problems (myopathy).
 Seek immediate medical attention if you develop symptoms of myopathy (such as wasting or decrease in muscle size, muscle weakness/pain/tenderness, weight loss).

 Rarely, zidovudine has caused a severe (sometimes fatal) liver and blood problem (lactic acidosis).
 Tell your doctor immediately if you develop symptoms of liver problems (persistent nausea, stomach/abdominal pain, dark urine, yellowing eyes/skin) or lactic acidosis (rapid breathing, drowsiness, muscle aches).

-USES: This drug is used with other medications to help control your HIV infection, thereby improving your quality of life.
-It may also lower your risk of complications from HIV (such as new infections, cancers).
+USES: This drug is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Zidovudine belongs to a class of drugs known as nucleoside reverse transcriptase inhibitors-NRTIs.